 When you've decided to make the leap to get a logo designed, ensure that you are using an experienced graphic designer.
 Not only do they bring a wealth of experience that is priceless, they have done the process many times before for other clients.
 Sometimes they will have suggestions that you haven't even thought of, or simply have the skill to bring your dream idea to life.

-For example, for printed items like signs, vehicle graphics or large format anything, you need a high quality vector graphic.
+For example, for printed items like signs, vehicle graphics or large format anything, you need a high quality vector graphic - usually a PDF or EPS file.
 This is a filetype that can be scaled up or down to any size without losing quality.
+A 'vector' file is created based on computer mathematics and are easy for designers to create and edit.